X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Summary and Conclusion

 \section{Summary and Conclusion}

 Although it is theoretically believed that CRs in the knee region and below originate from the Milky Way, the exact type of astrophysical sources that dominate the CRs near the knee region remains an unresolved issue.
-LHAASO, with its one-square-kilometer detection area and powerful background noise suppression capabilities, has observed PeV radiation from pulsars and microquasars, revealing their potential role as major contributors to CRs in the knee region.
+LHAASO, with its one-square-kilometer detection area and powerful background noise suppression capabilities, has observed PeV radiation from pulsars and XRBs, revealing their potential role as major contributors to CRs in the knee region.

-In this work, we take the detection of PeV (Peta-electronvolt) radiation from micro-quasars by LHAASO as our basis and consider micro-quasars as the primary contributors to the 'knee' region of CRs.
-By statistically analyzing the distribution of currently observed binary systems in the Galactic disk, we assume that they continuously inject CR protons into the Milky Way in a spectral form similar to the source SS443, and provide a non-negligible contribution to the CR distribution throughout the entire Galaxy.
+In this work, we take the detection of PeV (Peta-electronvolt) radiation from microquasars by LHAASO as our basis and consider X-ray binaries as the primary contributors to the ``knee" region of CRs.
+By statistically analyzing the distribution of currently observed XRBs in the Galactic disk, we assume that they continuously inject CR protons into the Milky Way in a spectral form similar to the source SS443, and provide a non-negligible contribution to the CR distribution throughout the entire Galaxy.